ga-wdi-boston/wdi_2_ruby_hw_roman_numeral_kata/README.md

 ## BONUS STAGE - HARD MODE UNLOCKED

 Write a `RomanNum` class which will hold the above logic.
 It should have a `to_i` method that will return the number as an [Arabic Numeral](http://en.wikipedia.org/wiki/Arabic_numerals).
+If I attempt to initialize a new RomanNum with an invalid string, it should raise an appropiate error.
 So I should be able to do the following.

 ```ruby
 number = RomanNum.new("X")